 Some of these releases are full new versions or critical security patches, in which we recommend updating all your sites to the latest version fairly quickly.
 Others are minor fixes or even release candidates that are less critical to update right away or even optional (in the case of beta releases).

 If your sites are on a managed WordPress host, updates are probably automatically taken care of for you.
 Flywheel, for example, updates major versions two weeks after release and security updates 24-72 hours after release.
 Of course, you can always manually update your site yourself or opt out of major version updates if you need more time for testing.

 If you’re not working with a managed provider yet, you’ll likely have to manually update your sites to the latest version via the WordPress admin panel.
 This is very easy to do, but can be time-consuming if you manage lots of client sites.

 To update WordPress manually, simply log into wp-admin and look for a notification at the top of the homepage prompting you to update.
 Click that, and you’re good to go!

 Even if your hosting provider takes care of updates for you, it’s still a good idea to be in the know about the latest WordPress version.
 Then you can make sure your sites are ready for the upgrade and can take advantage of any important new features (like the recent Gutenberg Editor)!

 To help you stay up to date with the most current WordPress version, we’ve created this changelog where we’ll publish the details of major version updates, security releases, and maintenance releases.

-The latest WordPress version is 5.4 “Adderley,” a major release that came out on March 31st, 2020.
+The latest WordPress version is 5.4.1, a security and maintenance release that came out on April 29th, 2020.
 Other recent versions include:

 - WordPress 5.3.2 Maintenance Release